lewisl9029/toc/README.md

 You can edit files, make commits, push your branches on your local OS as you normally do.

-Changes will be reflected in the VM and docker container immediately, because the working directory is mounted as a volume in /vagrant in the VM, which is then mounted as a volume /toc in the docker container.
+Changes will be reflected in the VM and docker container immediately, because the working directory is mounted as a volume in /toc in the VM, which is then mounted as a volume /toc in the docker container.

-Terminal commands (other than git commands) need to be run inside the docker container, which has all the development dependencies already installed and configured.
+Terminal commands (other than git commands) need to be run inside specific docker containers, which have various development dependencies already installed and configured.

-To run arbitrary commands inside the docker container:
+To run arbitrary commands inside the toc-dev docker container:

 1. SSH into the Vagrant VM:
   ```